stan-dev/design-docs/designs/0032-stan-output-formats.md

 For the optimization algorithms, we would need to introduce an `optimization_writer`, likewise for ADVI, we would introduce an `advi_writer`.

-The CSV structured data formatter corresponds pretty directly to the current set of methods on the base callbacks writer class.
+The CSV structured data formatter corresponds to the current set of methods on the base callbacks writer class.
 The JSON and Apache Arrow formatters would need to be able to handle lists and dictionaries, for the former, and scalar and vectors of ints and doubles for the latter.

 # Drawbacks